dehowell/codex-vitae/README.md

 These are pitfalls and experiential truths that are easy to lose sight of without regular consideration.

-1. Alcohol - fancy cocktails and craft beer - is not a prerequisite to the good life, despite prevailing attitudes in Vermont.
+1. Alcohol - fancy cocktails and craft beer - is not a prerequisite to the good life.
 It can be enjoyed occasionally, but at best will be a fleeting pleasure.
 At worst, alcohol makes concentration and good judgement difficult and will tend to undermine progress towards a deeper life.
 	![](images/quality_curve.jpg)
 2. Attachment to your house is proportional to energy invested into it.
 If the house is treated as an abstract shell, it will be an encumbrance.
 If tended and considered, it will be a joy and pleasure for your family.
 3. Frugality is a virtue, but it is not a virtue to be stingy when spending money can help you live truer to your values.